oubiwann/vim-blackboard-sublime-theme/README.md

     ```
     If you need help locating your user preferences file, you can find it selecting
     "Preferences > Settings - User".

+    Also, in order to see the UI changes you will probably need to restart Sublime Text.

 6. Tweak futher by adding folder icons and classic tabs: